Come on, baby!

 The theory behind advising women to take castor oil is that it stimulates the intestines, causing the release of prostaglandins from the smooth muscle of the intestinal walls, which can indirectly cause the smooth muscle of the uterus to contract.

 However, castor oil is not very pleasant and can have significant side effects, including nausea, diarrhea and potential dehydration.
 Dehydration is never good for a pregnant woman.
 So this one seems like a method to steer away from, unless your provider recommends it and you are okay to try it.

-Spicy foods may also cause uterine cramping or contractions, but it is not known how this works. unfortunately, there is no data that shows this works to consistently induce labor.
-But if you like Thai food, go for it!
+Spicy foods may also cause uterine cramping or contractions, but it is not known how this works.
+Unfortunately, there is no data that shows eating spicy food works to consistently induce labor.
+But if you like spicy food, go for it!

-Enemas are often used not only to induce labor, but to clear the lower intestinal tract so a woman won’t have a bowel movement while pushing.
+Enemas can be used to induce labor.
 Enemas can stimulate the intestines much like castor oil, but without the side effects.
 But the side effects are quite unpleasant, so most medical professionals don't recommend you use them.